constancemaurer/music-artist-predictor/README.md

 ## Goals

-1.
+1. Create a multinominal classification model that is able to predict the music artist by the artists' songs given the songs' spotify audio features and lyrics of the song.
-2.
+2. Evaluate the model by testing it on unseen data and producing classification report, confusion matrix, ROC curve and other evaluation metrics.

 ## Methodology

 1. Select artists from a Spotify Dataset published on Kaggle.

-2. Retrieve lyrics from artists' songs through Genius API and webscrapping with BeautifulSoup.
-Alternatively with a Python API wrapper called lyricsgenius by johnwmillr.
+2. Retrieve lyrics from artists' songs through Genius API wrapper called lyricsgenius by johnwmillr.

-3. Establish SQL database
+3. Establish SQL database.

 4. Merge datasets.